-Capsule Hotel Anshin Oyado Shinjuku: Safety, Comfort, and Very Reasonable Prices!
+9. Stay at a Capsule Hotel!
+Anshin Oyado Shinjuku: Safety, Comfort, and Very Reasonable Prices

 At first glance, Anshin Oyado Shinjuku really doesn’t look like a capsule hotel at all.
 The clean and spacious hotel offers a tastefully furnished and comfortable interior, equipped with sleeping capsules that have the slight aura of a tropical resort.
 Despite its nature as a capsule hotel, Anshin Oyado seems like an oasis of calm and relaxation in the middle of busy, crowded Shinjuku.

 On top of that, the capsule hotel offers all sorts of amenities for the capsules itself, such as an electronic lock, a fire alarm, and an emergency button, just like the things you’d find at a regular hotel.
 The hotel also has cleaning staff that keeps the place tidy and neat.

 Besides the comfy capsules, Anshin Oyado also features its own artificial hot spring, a jet bath spa, and a steam sauna.
 Feel free to use the baths, grab a nice manga or magazine, and kick back in a free-of-use massage chair.
 After a treatment like that, we’re sure you’ll sleep soundly in the soft and custom-made bedding.
 The only downside: it’s men only.